GuyHoozdis/hypermodern-python/docs/index.rst

    $ pip install hypermodern-guyhoozdis

-Now you can use the CLI.

-The CLI can be executed natively...
+The CLI can be executed as an executable...

 .. code-block:: console